Jairton Dupont

 Jairton Dupont (born 16 December 1958, in Farroupilha) is a Brazilian chemist whose research concerns ionic liquids, organometallic catalysis, and metallic nanoparticles.
 Currently, he is a professor at UFRGS.
-Since 2014 he has been Professor of Sustainable Chemistry at the University of Nottingham.

-He is a member of the Brazilian Academy of Sciences and a recipient of Brazil's National Order of Scientific Merit and the TWAS Prize.
+Early life and education

+Dupont was born into a family with economic difficulties, and at the age of 14, he was hired as a clerk in a hardware store.
+He completed his graduation in Chemistry at Pontifícia Universidade Católica do Rio Grande do Sul.
 Dupont earned his Ph.D. from the Louis Pasteur University, Strasbourg.

-Biography
+Career

-Dupont was born into a family with economic difficulties, he already worked at an early age, and at the age of 14 he was formally hired as a clerk in a hardware store.
+Since 2014, he has been Professor of Sustainable Chemistry at the University of Nottingham.
+He is a member of the Brazilian Academy of Sciences and a recipient of Brazil's National Order of Scientific Merit and the TWAS Prize.